Hertford Union Canal

 Fish Island takes its name from streets in the locality named after fish.
 It is a kind of island too, being hemmed in by the canal, the Lee Navigation and a great embankment built to carry the great pipes of the Northern Outfall sewer.
 Had things worked out rather differently it may have been occupied by a substantial Victorian gasworks similar to the one built not far away near Johnsons lock on the Regents Canal.
 However, the gas company changed its plans and built the gasworks elsewhere, so the land was developed for factories and attendant terrace housing.
 All the terrace houses have now gone and although some vintage industrial buildings remain they lurk in the peripheral areas, the canalside and central part of Fish Island being dominated by modernity.

 The Bottom lock, the third and last lock of the Cut, is only a short distance from the concrete bridges.
 It has a much lower fall, not even four feet, than either the Top or Middle locks.
-The short gates look rather curious but the nearby walls are quite striking.
+The short gates look rather curious but until recently the nearby brick walls were quite striking.
 They became, essentially, a display board for ‘spray painted graffiti visuals’.
 I borrowed that description from the website of Silent Hobo who, in the early summer of 2017 produced a mural on the largest of the flank walls.
 I didn’t manage to get a picture of this before it was partly painted over but, even at that stage, much of the work was clearly visible.
 However, over the next couple of weeks, most of the mural was obliterated by the work of other spray can specialists who made their own, short-lived contributions.
+Click here to see the work of artists on the lockside walls.
+A bollard once watched from the opposite bank, clearly angry at the incessant destruction (4) but after the invasion of the Ukraine it was painted blue and yellow in solidarity.

 Close to the metal sculptures you might sometimes see a pair of mute swans.
 I doubt if anyone knows how long swans have lived on the Lea but if you see their gravitas and stately progress it is not difficult to imagine why these birds are often associated with royalty.
 At one point, in the medieval period, the Crown claimed ownership of all swans in the kingdom, and even today, the King has special rights to some of the swans on certain stretches of the River Thames.